Stern judge among key players in Kyle Rittenhouse trial

 Rittenhouse, of Antioch, Illinois, was 17 at the time of the shootings.
 He was an ardent police supporter before the incidents, serving as a youth cadet in the Grayslake Police Department and posting photos of himself brandishing a rifle above the caption “Blue Lives Matter.”
 He worked part-time as a YMCA lifeguard in Lindenhurst, Illinois, before he was furloughed in March 2020.

 He traveled to Kenosha, which is only about 15 miles (24 kilometers) from his home, on Aug.
-25 in response to a plea on social media to protect businesses during protests over the shooting of a Black man, Jacob Blake, by a white police officer two days earlier.
+25 after pleas went out on social media to protect businesses during protests over the shooting of a Black man, Jacob Blake, by a white police officer two days earlier.
 Video from the night of the shootings shows Rittenhouse on the streets with his AR-style semiautomatic rifle and a medical kit slung over his shoulder.

 “People are getting injured and our job is to protect this business,” Rittenhouse told a reporter from the Daily Caller before the shootings.
 “And part of my job is to also help people.
 If there is somebody hurt, I’m running into harm’s way.
 That’s why I have my rifle.”